Constitution & By-Laws of the Chamber of Commerce of the Mastics & Shirley, Inc.

 Section 2.
-Any person who is nominated for either an officer or directors position must have attended at least 50% of all general chamber meetings held since the last general election, the previous December.
-Existing officers or board members whose terms are expiring and will be nominated for another term, must have attended at least 50 % of all board meetings held since the last general election.
+Any person who is nominated for either an officer or director position must have attended at least 50% of all general chamber meetings held since the last general election, the previous December.
+Existing officers or board members whose terms are expiring and will be nominated for another term must have attended at least 50% of all board meetings held since the last general election.
 The chairperson of the nominating committee shall submit his or her slate of nominees to the secretary prior to the list being published in the November newsletter to make certain each nominee has met this requirement.
-Candidates nominated from the floor at the November general meeting will have their status checked prior to the elections in December and the secretary will notify all nominees not eligible that they do not meet the criteria and cannot run for office.
+Candidates nominated from the floor at the November general meeting will have their status checked prior to the elections in December, and the secretary will notify all nominees not eligible that they do not meet the criteria and cannot run for office.
 If requested by the Chairperson of the Nominating Committee and with just cause, these requirements can be waived by a majority vote of the Board of Directors.

 AMENDMENT: Section 2.
 Any person who is nominated for either an officer or director’s position must be a member in good standing.
-The chairperson of the nominating committee shall submit their slate of suggested nominees at the October meeting and at that time nominations will also be accepted from the floor.
+The chairperson of the nominating committee shall submit their slate of suggested nominees at the October meeting, and at that time, nominations will also be accepted from the floor.
 Elections will take place at the November general meeting by secret ballot if two (2) or more people are running for a position.
 Secretary will cast one (1) vote for each position if no opposition.